 About Our Catalogs

 The catalogs in the Dorot Jewish Division guide the reader to materials available within the Division and throughout the Library.
 The basic catalog is also available to scholars outside New York City as the Dictionary Catalog of the Jewish Collection, published in fourteen volumes in 1960 and available in many university and other libraries in North America, Western Europe, and Israel.
 An eight volume First Supplement appeared in 1975, and the Hebrew-Character Title Catalog of the Jewish Collection was issued in four volumes in 1981.
-Records of material cataloged after 1971 are available on-line through RLIN (The Research Libraries Information Network), OCLC's WorldCat, and the Library's online catalog.
+Records of material cataloged after 1971 are available online through The Research Libraries Information Network (RLIN), OCLC's WorldCat, and the Library's online catalog.

 How to Find Hebrew Books

 Please note these are tips for searching; this is not a cataloging guide.

 Much of our Hebraic language collection is now available in the computer catalog and it is now possible to search in Hebrew script.
 If your computer is Hebrew enabled, please click here.
 If not, it is possible to search for an item written in Hebrew characters by following some of the rules catalogers use to enter their records, entering a romanized title (in Roman, or English, script).

 The Library of Congress has romanization tables (pdf), which indicate which letters should be used to represent the consonants and vowels in Hebrew/Yiddish.

 Please note that when searching the catalog no character is required to represent the aleph and ayin.
 Just enter the accompanying vowel.
 Neither should the dots below the Roman script letters be entered (i.e., on the vav, het, tet, and kof) nor the line above the s for the sin.

 In Hebrew, only romanize yod as y when it is followed by a vowel.
 (Note that we romanize Daniyel not Daniel.)